Codecademy/docs/content/uiux/concepts/stroke/stroke.md

   - 'path/front-end-engineer-career-path'
 ---

+A **stroke**, also referred to as a border, is a line that wraps around a layer.
 In [design software](https://www.codecademy.com/resources/docs/uiux/design-software), the stroke properties can be updated to customize its style, size, and color.

 ### Stroke Properties